If you are wondering how to remove TrustedAnalog app from Mac, then keep reading this guide.

 - Cryptocurrency miner malware.

-How to secure my passwords and other data from TrustedAnalog PUP?
+How to Secure My Data from TrustedAnalog PUP?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: